Algorithmic Collective Action in Machine Learning: Acknowledgements

 \section{Acknowledgements}

 The authors would like to thank Solon Barocas for pointers to related work, and the attendees of the 2023 Annual Meeting of the Simons Collaboration on the Theory of Algorithmic Fairness for feedback on the project.
-We thank Christos Papadimitriou for stimulating discussions about the work.
-This work was supported by the T\"ubingen AI Center.
+We thank Christos Papadimitriou for stimulating discussions about the work. {We also thank Etienne Gauthier for pointing out a mistake in the previous analysis of $\epsilon$-suboptimal classifiers.} This work was supported by the T\"ubingen AI Center.